IamStephy/android_app_training/README.md

-# training_angular_mongoDB
+# android_app_training
-The main goal of this project is to get used Angular, mongoDB and canvas by creating something very simple.
+The main goal of this project is to get used of Android Studio by creating something very simple.